mayuripatkar/mayuripatkar/README.md

 ### Hola ,I'm Mayuri 👩🏾‍💻

-## I hold a Bachelor's Degree:mortar_board: in Information Technology :computer:.
-While Machine Learning has defined my passion for the field, each experience has compelled me to acknowledge the potential of technology.
+#### I hold a Bachelor's Degree:mortar_board: in Information Technology :computer:.
+#### While Machine Learning has defined my passion for the field, each experience has compelled me to acknowledge the potential of technology.

-- 🌱 I’m currently learning Machine learning and Data Science.
+- 🌱 I’m currently learning Machine learning:star: and Data Science:star2:.
-- ⚡2021 Goals: Contribute to Open Source Projects.
+- ⚡ 2021 Goals: Contribute to Open Source Projects.:boom:
-- 👯 I’m looking to collaborate with people with same interest.
+- 👯 I’m looking to collaborate with people with same interest.:information_desk_person:
-- 🤔 I’m looking for help with Open Source Contribution.
+- :two_women_holding_hands: I’m looking for help with Open Source Contribution.:two_men_holding_hands:
-- 📫 How to reach me: [Linked in](linkedin.com/in/mayuri-patkar)
+- 📫 How to reach me: :boy:[Linked in](linkedin.com/in/mayuri-patkar) :girl:
-- 😄 Pronouns: She/her
+- 😄 Pronouns: She/her:raising_hand:
-- ⚡ Fun fact: Explore by learning.
+- :dizzy:Fun fact: Explore by learning.:sparkles: